-In fiscal year 2014, the Foundation received a donation of land for which it intends to sell.
-Land held for resale is recorded at the lower of cost or fair value less costs to sell.
-The Foundation has recorded this land at \$456,000 at December 31, 2021 and 2020, which was determined through independent evaluations of the current market value.
+In fiscal year 2014, the Foundation received a donation of land for which it intended to sell.
+Land held for resale was recorded at the lower of cost or fair value less costs to sell.
+At December 31, 2021, the Foundation recorded this land at \$456,000, which was determined through independent evaluations of the current market value.
+During 2022, the land was sold for \$450,000.